 As they say, breakfast is the most important meal of the day.
 You should definitely treat it that way when you’re figuring out the schedule for your intermittent fasting.
 If you like to run in the morning, eat something small like half a banana before your run.
 Save the big breakfast for afterward.

 Another thing that is incredibly important is making sure that you’re getting plenty of sleep.
 Most people already don’t get the 7 to 9 hours of sleep that’s recommended.
 Hitting those numbers is key for intermittent fasting.

 In fact, you’ll actually need more sleep because your body isn’t going to have as much food in it.
 On average, you should try to have at least 30 to 60 minutes more sleep per night.
 Instead of eating that sugary snack at 9:30, go to bed and get up at 6 for your run.

 Finally, avoid coffee on an empty stomach.
 Your body needs to have 10 to 12 hours with nothing but water to get the full benefits of fasting.

 Coffee will completely negate this by affecting your liver and releasing fatty acids.
 Eat breakfast first.

 If intermittent fasting still sounds interesting to you, ease into it slowly and see how it feels.
 It is okay to realize after a couple days that it just won’t be a good fit for you.

 That being said, remember that a lot of things can be adjusted.
 You can change how long you fast, how far you run, when you eat your meals, what kind of food you eat, how much sleep you get, and so forth.
 Feel free to play around and find what works for you.

-If you’ve been trying for a longer period of time and constantly adjusting to suit your needs but nothing is working, it might be time to call it quits and try another diet or eating habits instead.
+If you’ve been trying for a longer period of time and constantly adjusting to suit your needs but nothing is working, it might be time to call it quits and try another diet or eating habit instead.